c-ke/VLSI/README.md

 we expect to have a lot more data collected by that time.

 This is an ongoing project, my next step is to create a nn for the data.

+//// Next step is to signify proper categoriccal values as 0 is also a class, hence probably remove 0 from classes and use natural numbers, for one hot encoding.